Child Custody Attorney

 Child custody disputes are a complicated part of family law.
 The legal standard for granting custody is that the order be in the best interests of the child.
 As you might imagine, this gives judges in custody cases considerable discretion.
 When deciding custody issues, judges will consider factors such as:

-The experienced child custody attorneys at Ortega Law, LLC, have successfully represented clients in Anne Arundel County and surrounding areas, including Baltimore, Harford, Howard, Prince George, and surrounding counties throughout Maryland.
-Joshua and Windy Ortega have experienced firsthand the intricacies of child custody cases and will help communicate your unique situation to the judge to help you and your children get the best possible outcome.
+The experienced divorce attorneys at Ortega Law, LLC, have successfully represented clients in Baltimore, Anne Arundel, Harford, Howard, Prince George, and surrounding counties.
+Joshua and Windy Ortega have experienced firsthand the unique policies, procedures, and judges in each of these jurisdictions, which helps them get the best possible results for their clients.

 Copyright © 2019 Ortega Law, LLC – All Rights Reserved.